Unveiling TON 618: The Largest Known Black Hole and Its Mind-Blowing Secrets

 Black holes are one of the most mysterious objects in the universe, but the largest black hole in the universe is on a completely different level.
 We are talking about a cosmic structure that is so massive that it could challenge any imagination.
 Today, we will talk about the story of the largest black hole discovered so far and how it continues to amaze scientists and space lovers alike.
+Before diving in, let’s take a look at a few quick facts about ton 618.

 What Is a Black Hole?